TueTran2008/esp32-s3-recorder/README.md

 # Recoding WAV and WAV DES File to MicroSD Card Simultaneously
+This is my target topology.
+But it currently doesn't work -> Change to another wav, will comeback with this in the feature
 ```
 [mic] ---> codec_chip ---> i2s_stream ---> wav_encoder ---> fatfs_stream ---> [sdcard]
                                       |